 On the other hand – and you can be sure, fortunately, that there almost always is an other hand when you really need one – James Joyce wrote just 150 words a day when composing Ulysses, Jonathan Franzen took ten years to write Freedom, and Donna Tartt has written just three novels – big ones, admittedly – in well over thirty years.

 So the question is, really: why put yourself under stress for thirty lonely days while you hammer out those 50 000 words?
 Put it another way, why has NaNoWriMo turned into the global sensation it is today?
+What are the benefits?
 There are a couple of answers that spring instantly to mind.

 It commands a prodigious effort of discipline.
 Writing an average of 1666 words a day (yes, that’s “all” it takes) will establish a habit of writing that will, in all likelihood, persist long after November 30.
 That’s a good thing.
 Why, if you were to write just, say, 150 words a day, five times a week, after seven years you too could end up with your own Ulysses.
 If you managed just 500 words a day, for five days a week, you’d spit out your common-or-garden 80 000 word novel in just 32 weeks.

 So that’s good.

 And then it’s also true that if you’re writing freely every day for a month you’ll end up not just with 50 000 words (that’s the very least of your possible accomplishments) but with a distinctive voice.

 Voice, is that mysterious quality of your writing that’s as distinctive as it is indefinable.
 It’s made up the the way you use words; of the moral values from which your writing flows; of the rhythm of your sentences; of the vocabulary you deploy.